nidragedd/nidragedd.github.io/_posts/2019-09-05-things-you-should-now-before-visiting-Paris.md

 This is interesting: **choosing a private room or an entire apartment has few influence on the price**.
 On the other side, you can expect to divide by 2 the mean price by choosing a shared room.
 There are less than 500 shared rooms available but they are almost everywhere.
 {: .notice--primary style="text-align: justify;"}

-### Where are the most and less expensive listings ?
+### Where are the most and less expensive listings?
 We have seen that shared rooms are less expensive so in this section they are filtered to not catch them in the less expensive listings.

 <figure class="align-center" style="width: 700px">